shanearcaro/it202-assignment5/README.md

 ## AJAX Chat Applicaiton

 The program allows users to log into their chat accounts and begin talking to other people.
-I was initially planning on upgrading this project to include the creation of custom accounts with email verification but I will most likely try and create a new chat application uses some Javascript Frameworks.
+I was initially planning on upgrading this project to include the creation of custom accounts with email verification but I will most likely try and create a new chat application that uses some Javascript Frameworks.

 ## Implemenation